 Delicious BBQ fumes flowing out of people’s houses of course.
 Every summer it’s in the air.
 You don’t even have to scrunch your nose up that hard to be close to it.

-Tim and I used to have a next door neighbor who would bbq ALL.YEAR.LONG.
+I used to have a next door neighbor who would bbq ALL.YEAR.LONG.
 It’d be the dead of winter and he’d run out the house to check on the charred meats.
 It smelled heavenly but it was missing one thing….bbq sauce!

 Call me crazy but I think BBQ is only as good as the sauce.

 I’m always dousing my food in extra sauce.
 Sauce makes the world go round!

 And this peach BBQ sauce is no different.
 I’m pretty sure you could pour it on a shoe and it would taste good.

 Homemade bbq sauce sounds daunting, right?
 Like what even goes in bbq sauce?
 Isn’t it just easier to buy a bottle and call it a day?

 While you could easily buy a bottle of sweet bbq sauce at your closest grocery store this peach bbq sauce has plenty of added benefits that bottle never will like: